 Sunday, April 07, 2024

-CHURCHES IN THE DIOCESE OF URDANETA, PANGASINAN
+THE DIOCESE OF URDANETA, PANGASINAN

 During the Holy Week of 2024, I embarked on a pilgrimage to Pangasinan.
 The province is composed of three distinct dioceses: Urdaneta, Alaminos, and the Archdiocese of Lingayen-Dagupan.
 Departing from Manila in the afternoon after concelebrating in the Palm Sunday Mass at the venerable Manila Cathedral, I ventured forth alone, a departure from my usual travels.